Harry-Hopkinson/openrct2-peep-remover/README.md

 # OpenRCT2 Peep Remover

-A plugin for OpenRCT2 that allows you to easily remove guests from your park.
+A plugin for OpenRCT2 that allows you to easily remove peeps from your park.

 ![(OpenRCT2 Peep Remover)](https://raw.githubusercontent.com/Harry-Hopkinson/openrct2-guest-remover/main/image.png)

 ## Features

-- Click on the eyedropper and click as many guests as you want to remove.
+- Click on the eyedropper and click as many Peeps as you want to remove.
-- Click on the trash can to remove all guests from the park.
+- Click on the trash can to remove all peeps from the park.
 - Cancel the current action by clicking on the cancel button.

 ## Installation